-Chinese New Year 2021 falls on Friday the 12th of February, which marks the first day of the first lunar month on the traditional Chinese calendar.
-It is the start of the Year of the Ox in the Chinese Zodiac.
+Chinese New Year 2022 falls on Tuesday 1st of February, which marks the first day of the first lunar month on the traditional Chinese calendar.
+It is the start of the Year of the Tiger in the Chinese Zodiac.

 To celebrate the festival, we have put together a Chinese cultural quiz for you to play.
 You can find the answers to the questions at the bottom of this page.

 Round 1: How much do you know about the Chinese New Year Festival?

 1) What is Chinese New Year called in China?